 About the Resource

-The purpose of this website is to provide Nuclear Medicine students, technologists and allied health professionals a free and interactive medium for broadening their understanding of Nuclear Cardiology principles and practices.
-We explore the history of Nuclear Cardiology; the basics of structure, function, and physiology; cardiovascular disease and its development, consequences; diagnostic and prognostic tools; methods of management and treatment; nuclear imaging techniques; and a tutorial in tomographic nuclear imaging with examples of actual normal and abnormal exams.
-The Medications chapter is a little dated but I will leave it as is.
+The purpose of this website is to provide Nuclear Medicine students, technologists, and allied health professionals, with a free and interactive medium for broadening their understanding of Nuclear Cardiology principles and practices.
+We explore the history of Nuclear Cardiology, the basics of structure, function, and physiology; cardiovascular disease and its development; diagnostic and prognostic tools; methods of management and treatment; nuclear imaging techniques; and a tutorial in tomographic nuclear imaging with examples of actual normal and abnormal exams.
+The Medications chapter is a little dated, but I will leave it as is.

 Nuclear Cardiology Seminars are divided into lessons.
 Seven lessons are divided into chapters, with self-test reviews at the conclusion.
-Since the medium we are using is interactive, links to websites containing more detailed information may be found throughout the presentation.
-We encourage the reader to follow these links to obtain multiple points of view, or to connect with information provided by vendors and manufacturers whenever necessary.
+The medium we are using is interactive, so links to websites containing more detailed information may appear throughout the presentation.
+We encourage the reader to follow these links to obtain multiple points of view or to connect with information provided by vendors and manufacturers whenever necessary.

-This project is the culmination of 36 years of compilation.
-When I was asked to teach didactic Nuclear Cardiology to the students of Rhode Island Hospital’s School of Nuclear Medicine, I had two textbooks from the mid-70’s and a dogeared registry review guide.
-After completing instruction with seven classes of students, the amount of material had grown to the point where digital media afforded the most sensible method of presentation.
-I took the initiative to publish the work online at virtually the same time I was relieved of my teaching position.
-I felt that a void needed filling for technologists and students who needed a refresher course on cardiac imaging principles.
+This project is the culmination of 37 years of compilation.
+In the year 2000, I was asked to teach didactic Nuclear Cardiology to the students of Rhode Island Hospital’s School of Nuclear Medicine.
+I learned that no teaching materials would be provided by the school.
+I had two textbooks from the mid-’70s and an old dog-eared registry review guide.
+After seven consecutive years of RIH Nuclear Medicine students, the amount of material had grown to the point where digital media afforded the most sensible method of presentation.
+I took the initiative to publish the work online at the same time I was relieved of my teaching position.
+I wanted to fill the void for technologists and students who needed a refresher course on cardiac imaging principles.

-This site is in a state of ongoing development.
-If you have used this website and find it helpful, feel free to share with your colleagues, students and friends.
-The favor of feedback is requested: please email your comments from my contact form.
-Please note that this is purely an education-oriented resource, and information from many sources have been combined.
-Artwork for this website has been borrowed from many sources, credited wherever possible.
+I no longer update this website, as I retired from the field in 2020.
+If you have used this website and find it helpful, share it with your colleagues, students, and friends.
+The favor of feedback is requested: my email address is on the contact page.
+This is purely an education-oriented resource and contains information from many sources.
+Artwork appearing in this website has been borrowed from many sources and credited wherever possible.

 About the Editor

-I am a Class of 1980 graduate of Yale-New Haven Hospital’s School of Diagnostic Radiology with an Associates Degree in Nuclear Medicine Technology.
-One of my Nuclear Cardiology technologist positions is Saturday lead technologist at Rhode Island Hospital.
-With two technologists and one Cardiology Nurse, we perform one-day stress MPI for E.D.
-Chest Pain Unit patients, pre-operative inpatients and select out patients.
-I work part-time for Yale New Haven Health at Cardiology Associates in Norwich CT.
-I also own Nott Marketing Services, a website design and maintenance company out of Northeastern Connecticut.
+I have recently retired from Nuclear Medicine Technology.
+I am a Class of 1980 graduate of Yale-New Haven Hospital’s School of Diagnostic Radiology with an Associate’s Degree in Nuclear Medicine Technology.
+For 20 years I was the Saturday lead Nuclear Cardiovascular Technologist at Rhode Island Hospital.
+I worked part-time for Yale New Haven Health at Cardiology Associates in Norwich CT, a position held from June 2008 to May 2017.
+I was the cardiac nuclear medicine didactic instructor for 7 consecutive classes of Nuclear Medicine Technology students at RIH (2000 – 2006).
+I am the sole proprietor of Nott Marketing Services, a website design and maintenance company out of Northeastern Connecticut.